 Key Takeaways (TL;DR)

-- Liquid IV is a solid choice for hydration based on a concept called oral rehydration therapy, which has over 40 years of research.
+- Liquid I.V. is a good option for staying hydrated, based on a concept called oral rehydration solution (ORS), which has been researched for over 40 years.

-- It comes in 10 exciting flavors and several formulations containing ingredients supporting your energy, immunity, and sleep.
+- It comes in various flavors (including two non-sugar versions) and several formulations containing additional ingredients supporting energy, immunity, and sleep.

 - Offers hydration benefits